VenkataRamanaDerangula/Sprint-Scripters_027/README.md

 Event Page: The event.html page lists available movies and events with details.
 Seat Booking Page: The seat-booking.html page allows users to select seats and proceed with booking.
-Login/Register: The login.html page is for user authentication.
+Login/Register: The login.html page is for user authentication. contact page: User can directly contact us for more query.

 Technology Stack